 Where Does Gospel Come From?

 Gospel comes from God, that’s for sure.
-After the ancestors of our human, , were tempted into sin by the snake (that is, Satan), God began the management work of saving mankind.
+After the ancestors of our human, Adam and Eve, were tempted into sin by the snake (that is, Satan), God began the management work of saving mankind.
 God bestows different upon man in different ages based on the needs of mankind.
 In the time of Noah, God revealed to Noah, asking him to spread the gospel of destroying the world with a flood.
 Early in the Age of Law, God used Moses to lead the Israelites out of Egypt, which was a great gospel for the Israelites who were slaves in Egypt.
 In the Age of Law, God raised up many prophets and directly revealed to them to convey His words, which was the gospel for those who heard it.
-In the Age of Grace, came to earth personally to do the redemption work, bringing the gospel of to us mankind….
+In the Age of Grace, came to earth personally to do the redemption work, bringing the gospel of the kingdom of heaven to us mankind….

 Preaching of the Gospel

 In the time of Noah, men were deeply corrupted, so they lost the blessings, care and protection of God, falling into darkness.
 As they became increasingly depraved and evil to the extent that God didn’t bear to look, God planned to destroy the world with a flood and then told Noah to build an ark.
 In that time, Noah was a righteous man.
 He listened to , built the ark and spread the gospel for 120 years.
 Nevertheless, people didn’t believe his word.
 Eventually, only Noah’s eight family members entered the ark and survived.